UCCS-CS4300-5300/Team-2-Fall-2025-Sec-1/README.md

 1. **HTML Formatting** - Structuring and optimizing markup
 2. **CSS Styling** - Designing and refining visual elements
 3. **Testing** - Generating and improving test coverage
+4. **Narration** - Reading a script that was provided for our promotional video

 ## Attributions